jparyani/mediagoblin/docs/source/siteadmin/about.rst

 Identi.ca and Libre.fm address the need for micro-blogging and music sharing services and software that respect users' freedom and autonomy.

-GNU MediaGoblin emerges from this milieu to create a platform for us to share photos in an environment that respects our freedom and independence.
-In the future MediaGoblin will include support other media, like video, and provide tools to facilitate collaboration on media projects.
+GNU MediaGoblin emerges from this milieu to create a platform for us to share photos, video and other media in an environment that respects our freedom and independence.
+In the future MediaGoblin will provide tools to facilitate collaboration on media projects.